Organisation

 The budget can be subdivided into the following categories.

-Salaries, general studio expenses like tapes, electricity, telephone, displacement, maintenance and the investments in studio equipment and building.
+Salaries, general studio expenses like electricity, telephone, transport, maintenance and the investments in studio equipment and building.

 Funds are generated by executing works of co-production with or for third parties.